 About 40,000 civilians have been killed since the first protests sprung up about 20 months ago against al-Assad’s government, according to the opposition Center for Documentation of Violations in Syria.
 Meanwhile, more than 380,000 Syrians have fled the violence and become refugees in countries such as Turkey and Lebanon, the United Nations reports.

-The Syrian government routinely refers to its battle against "terrorists," the term it uses for rebel fighters and extremist elements in the country.
-On Sunday, the state-run Syrian Arab News Agency reported on several military operations "in pursuit of al Qaeda terrorists who are perpetrating acts of killing and looting," in some instances identifying those killed and where they purportedly came from, such as Saudi Arabia, Libya and Palestinian territories.
+The Syrian government routinely refers to its battle against “terrorists,” the term it uses for rebel fighters as well as extremist elements within the country.
+On Sunday, the state-run Syrian Arab News Agency reported on several specific military operations “in pursuit of al Qaeda terrorists who are perpetrating acts of killing and looting,” in some instances identifying those killed and where they purportedly came from, such as Saudi Arabia, Libya and Palestinian territories.

-CNN cannot confirm claims by the government or the opposition because of government restrictions that prevent journalists from reporting freely within Syria.
+CNN cannot confirm claims by the government or the opposition due to government restrictions that prevent journalists from reporting freely within Syria.

-Rebel fighters scored significant victories over the weekend, according to the Syrian Observatory for Human Rights.
+Rebel forces scored significant victories over the weekend, according to the Syrian Observatory for Human Rights.

-Overnight Saturday, rebels stormed Marj al-Sultan airport, about 12 miles (20 kilometers) from Damascus, and destroyed two helicopters and a number of vehicles.
-In Daraa province, rebels claimed to have taken over a base near the Jordanian border that once housed the Syrian army's fourth battalion.
+Overnight Saturday, its fighters stormed Marj al-Sultan airport, which is about 20 kilometers (12 miles) from Damascus, destroying two helicopters and a number of vehicles except for a tank that was driven off the airport.
+In Daraa province, meanwhile, rebels claimed to have taken over a base near the Jordanian border that once housed the Syrian army’s fourth battalion.

 The violence has spilled over, too, into neighboring countries.

-Turkey has turned against its former ally, asking its fellow NATO members last week for Patriot missiles to bolster its air defenses because of several deaths in its territory blamed on Syrian forces.
+Turkey has turned against its former ally, asking its fellow NATO members last week for Patriot missiles to bolster its air defenses due to several deaths in its territory blamed on Syrian forces.

 A delegation of Turkish and NATO officials was to begin a site survey Tuesday to determine where to deploy the batteries, the Turkish military said Monday.